qrst07/cloudmc-standard-kb/en/how-to/create-site-to-site-vpn-on-vpc.md

 1. Go to **dmz-env** environment.
 1. Go to *Networking* tab.
 1. Click on the gear menu for *Site-to-site VPNs*.
-1. Click on *Add site-to-site VPN* button in upper right of page.
+1. Click on *Add site-to-site VPN*.
 1. Enter the details for the tunnel from **dmz** to **management**:
    - **Name:** Tunnel to management
    - **Remote public IP:** 172.30.200.107